matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 In our case, we use RL to **automate the discovery of quantum circuits anzatz**, treating each gate placement as a decision made by the agent.

-In this framework, building PQCs become a **sequential decision problem**, with neural network acting as agent exploring certain MDP.
+In this framework, building PQCs become a **sequential decision problem**, with neural network acting as agent exploring certain (partiallly observable) markov decision process.
 It shall be noted that 'choose random action' algorithm is a valid agent which can produce some good solutions.
 But with RL we aim to explore space in better way; to produce good solutions most of the time or find better one hardly achievable for random search.
 The latter is achived in simmilar work that appeard recenlty[^rl-architecture-search].

 ### RL Theory: Value Functions and the Bellman Equation